KernFerm/BubblesTheDev-WebBrowser/EU-DIGITAL-RIGHTS.md

 * browsing history and bookmarks
 * saved-password metadata and encrypted password storage
 * per-site permission settings
-* profile preferences and recovery data
+* browser profile preferences and recovery data
 * one linked connected-account identity per profile where the user chooses to use it, including provider, email, display name, and avatar presentation
 * supported streaming-session data
 * optional Music Player and Music Downloader settings